Planning your trip down south and researching the best things to do in Dunsborough? Read on for my mini guide to Dunsborough!

 How to get to Dunsborough

 Dunsborough is sandwiched about midway between Margaret River town and Busselton, near the tip of Cape Naturaliste.
+The closest international airport is in Perth.
 Getting from Perth to Dunsborough is relatively easy if you rent a car – the town is located 3 hours away from Perth and the majority of the drive is via a freeway with minimal traffic.
 We recommend renting a car from Budget or Thrifty and have had good experiences with both rental car companies.
+Alternatively, if you are headed to Dunsborough from the east coast of Australia, Jetstar operates direct domestic flights between Melbourne and Busselton (approximately an hour away from Dunsborough) 3 times a week.
+In March 2024 Jetstar will also begin offering flights between Sydney and Busselton 3 times a week.

 Looking for the best prices for rental car companies around the world?
 Click here to book your rental car ahead of your trip.
 Bookings can be cancelled or amended if your plans change!